RandomEngy/VidCoder/Documentation/SubmittingBugReports.md

 There's another type of crash that doesn't give those nice details, and that usually means it crashed down somewhere in the unmanaged HandBrake core.
 For these, a good thing to find out would be: Does it also crash in the [lastest nighly of the official HandBrake GUI](https://handbrake.fr/nightly.php)?
 If it does you can report the problem to them for them to fix.
 If it doesn't, then there might be something wrong on my end.
 In that case since I don't have any information about why the crash happened, I'll need more information.

 ## Helpful information
-1. The file you're trying to encode (or part of the file). [µTorrent](http://www.utorrent.com/) is a good option for sending large files.
+1. The file you're trying to encode (or part of the file).
+You can use [pCloud Transfer](https://transfer.pcloud.com/) and send to david.rickard@gmail.com
 2. The exported preset that you're using (Tools -> Export Preset)
 3. An encode log (Windows -> Log -> Copy, then post to [Pastebin](http://pastebin.com/))